sysox/Maputo_Workshop/README.md

 and new Jupyter notebook (3rd one added to the repository) updated by Marek.

-- 14:30 end of practical tests - results to be emailed to Marek (syso@fi.muni.cz, Marek will confirm receipt by email) and will be accepted only if sent/timestamped by 14:40 at the latest.
+- 14:30 end of practical tests - results to be emailed to Marek (syso@mail.muni.cz, Marek will confirm receipt by email) and will be accepted only if sent/timestamped by 14:40 at the latest.

 - 14:30-45 break